 What's the cure for unplanned maintenance?

-1) Diagnose the problem
+1. Diagnose the problem

-No ailment can be cured without a proper diagnosis.
+No problem can be cured without a proper diagnosis.
 As we recently explored on the blog, an abundance of unplanned maintenance is a byproduct of a larger problem.
 That’s why a crucial first step in reducing it is to define the problem you’re facing.
 This will help you confirm whether a CMMS is, in fact, the right solution for your team.
 For example, if you lack the KPIs that will help you measure and evaluate your ratio of unplanned vs. planned maintenance, a CMMS will give you tremendous insight.
-Similarly, relying on pen and paper can waste time that could be used planning when scheduling maintenance is done with a CMMS.
+Similarly, relying on pen and paper can waste time that could be used for planning when scheduling maintenance is done with a CMMS.

-2) Gather your team
+2. Gather your team

 Once you’ve come to a consensus about the problem or problems that are causing unplanned maintenance at your organization, it’s time to gather stakeholders to get an exhaustive list of who will be involved in the implementation and usage of a CMMS.
 Determining who will be using the system will help you decide which features will be most important in your evaluation process.
-At Ardagh Group, Tony Leombruno assembled a cross-functional steering team with representatives from each of their seven plants.
-The team collectively decided on which features were most important to them, and evaluated potential solutions based on their criteria.

-3) Lay the groundwork for treatment
+3. Lay the groundwork for treatment

 Once stakeholders have been identified and have had the chance to voice their needs, it’s important to ensure that you have the foundation in place to support the implementation of a CMMS from all angles.